 The triumph of human identity and worth over the pathology of human destruction glows virtually everywhere in Levi’s writing.
 For a number of reasons, his works are singular amid the wealth of Holocaust literature.
 First is his language – infused as it is with references to and intimate knowledge of ancient and modern sources of philosophy, poetry and the figurative uses of scientific knowledge.
 Chasing the chariot: in search of the soul of English rugby.
 The selling of the Krays: how two mediocre criminals created their own legend.
-Debauchery and darkness: 30 years of drinking with Francis Bacon.
-Partying with Francis Bacon, as I often did over the 30 years we were friends, easily turned into a rollercoaster.
+In 1965, David Bailey, already Britain’s most fashionable photographer, took a portrait of the gangster twins Ronnie and Reggie Kray, who looked fiercely well-groomed in suits and narrow ties.

 However sedately an outing began, over oysters at Wheeler’s or champagne at the Ritz, it always grew exuberant and often dangerous as the members-only drinking holes gave way to Soho clubs where Bacon bought drinks for everyone in sight and dominated the conversation with lengthy tirades about the futility of life.
 “We come from nothing and go into nothing,” he would repeat triumphantly, his champagne glass held high.
 After meeting Bacon in London in the early 1960s, when I interviewed him for a student magazine I was editing, I began seeing him regularly, as much for the interview as for the fun of being taken from grand hotel to seedy drinking den and meeting everyone in his orbit, from poets and pop stars to dukes and gangsters.

 But luck was on my side.
 That same year he had his first, really important gallery show in Paris.
 I thought we were going to get thrown out.
 L’avant-garde situationniste : une analyse sociologique.
 Zombies: A Cultural History review – a grave injustice.
 “Almost everyone is a zombie now,” yawns a blasé teenager in one of Stephenie Meyer’s Twilight novels.

 She is updating the heroine Bella – shortly to become a vampire’s virgin bride – on the progress of a horror film they are watching, but she might also be surveying the world outside the cinema.
 Are we surrounded by animated corpses, which lumpenly trudge along like the undead commuters on London Bridge in TS Eliot’s The Waste Land?

 Study the queues for public transport in the rush hour or workers numbly performing menial tasks: one way to get through the ordeal of existence is to behave as if you’re no longer sentient.
 A little learning...
 Zydeco.
 That’s me in the picture: Hazel Whiskerd, protesting at Greenham Common, 1982.
 Iwas a child during the second world war and a young adult during the cold war.

 I am 86 now, and I’ve never been able to live without the feeling that I might be annihilated at any minute.
 The blitz is romanticised now, but it was ghastly.
 Night after night we heard the bombs getting closer – after a while you became immune to it.
 60 photos of the 1960s - readers' pictures.
 Pascal Ory, L’histoire culturelle ; Philippe Poirrier, Les enjeux de l’histoire culturelle.